Korean, Edit

 ③ Glomerulus → Proximal Convoluted Tubule → Descending Limb of Henle → Ascending Limb of Henle → Distal Convoluted Tubule → Collecting Duct

-○ Descending Limb of Henle: Impermeable to water, permeable to NaCl.
-AQP-1 is expressed.
+○ Descending Limb of Henle: Water can pass through, but NaCl cannot; AQP-1 is expressed.

 ○ Water exchange between Descending Limb of Henle and renal medulla